Schematron/schematron-exist/README.md

 )
 ```

-More examples are available in the src/examples folder.
+More examples are available in the `examples` folder.

 ## Using XPath 2.0 and above

-By default XPath 1.0 is supported.
-This is based on BaseX's XSLT module which by default uses Java's Xalan.
-XPath 2.0 can be used if Saxon 9.x is available to BaseX.
-Place saxon9he.jar, saxon9pe.jar, or saxon9ee.jar in the `lib` folder of BaseX (or add the Saxon jar to the classpath).
-Then make sure the root element of your Schematron specifies `xslt2` in attribute `queryBinding="xslt2"`.
+XPath 2.0 is supported out of the box.
+Remember to set attribute `queryBinding="xslt2"` on the schema element of your Schematron.

 ## Developing

-This module was developed using BaseX verion 8.2.3 beta, although it may work with earlier versions of BaseX.
+This module was developed using eXist 3.0RC1, although it may work with earlier versions.

-To run the unit tests:

-    basex -t src/test

-There are two build scripts included to create a xar file.
-They are identical except that one can be run by BaseX, and one can be run by Gradle.
-To build the xar using BaseX:

-    basex build.xq

-To build the xar using Gradle:

-    gradle build
+Unit tests are located in the `test` folder.
+To run the unit tests open `test-suite.xq` in eXide and then click the Eval button.

+The included Ant build script build.xml will create a xar file for loading into eXist.